Social media star, a former 'Miss Baghdad,' shot dead

 Technology

-Interior Ministry spokesman Maj.
-Gen. Saad Maan, told an Iraqi TV station that two motorcyclists shot Fares while she was inside a vehicle.
+Ministry spokesman Maj.
+Gen. Saad Maan told an Iraqi TV station that two motorcyclists shot Fares while she was inside a vehicle.

 The 22-year-old, a Christian whose father was Iraqi and mother Lebanese, was living in Erbil, but visited the capital occasionally.
 She was famous for her bold clothing and posts on social media.